AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 Default buttons

 The `exportConfig` is always an **optional parameter**.
-If no export configuration is provided, the module will fall back to the default layout options—which usually includes tethering options to the Full Editor.
+If no export configuration is provided, the module will fall back to the default layout options—which usually include tethering options to the Full Editor.

-If you need _tighter control_ over what your users can create—for example, restricting text additions to avoid content moderation—you should always define a custom `exportConfig` that excludes the Full Editor option.
+If you need _tighter control_ over what your users can create—for example, prevent adding Text to avoid content moderation—you should always define a custom `exportConfig` that doesn't contain the Full Editor option.

 ### Export Options explained

 The `exportConfig` parameter is an array of [`exportOption`](../../v4/shared/src/types/export-config-types/type-aliases/export-option.md) objects, which can be of four types:

-- [`PublishExportOption`](../../v4/shared/src/types/export-config-types/interfaces/publish-export-option.md) - save back to the application that initiated the workflow.
+- [`PublishExportOption`](../../v4/shared/src/types/export-config-types/interfaces/publish-export-option.md): save back to the application that initiated the workflow.
-- [`DownloadExportOption`](../../v4/shared/src/types/export-config-types/interfaces/download-export-option.md) - download the asset to the user's device.
+- [`DownloadExportOption`](../../v4/shared/src/types/export-config-types/interfaces/download-export-option.md): download the asset to the user's device.
-- [`EditFurtherExportOption`](../../v4/shared/src/types/export-config-types/interfaces/edit-further-export-option.md) - tether to another module.
+- [`EditFurtherExportOption`](../../v4/shared/src/types/export-config-types/interfaces/edit-further-export-option.md): tether to another module.
-- [`ContinueEditingDropdownOption`](../../v4/shared/src/types/export-config-types/interfaces/continue-editing-dropdown-option.md) - tether to another module (dropdown-style buttons).
+- [`ContinueEditingDropdownOption`](../../v4/shared/src/types/export-config-types/interfaces/continue-editing-dropdown-option.md): tether to another module (dropdown-style buttons).

 All `exportOption`s can be either of type [`ButtonStyle`](../../v4/shared/src/types/export-config-types/type-aliases/button-style.md) or [`LinkStyle`](../../v4/shared/src/types/export-config-types/interfaces/link-style.md) (additionally, [`EnabledButtonStyle`](../../v4/shared/src/types/export-config-types/type-aliases/enabled-button-style.md) for `EditFurtherExportOption`).
 They all have the following properties: